marciofva/frontend-delivery-project/README.md

 o	Text field in which has the quantity of products ordered o	Add button

--	Validate “Add” button in which should update the total price in the footer when clicked (increase the price)
+-	Validate “Add” button in which should sum the total price in the footer when clicked (increase the price in the footer).

--	Validate “Subtract” button in which should update the total price in the footer when clicked (decrease the price)
+-	Validate “Subtract” button in which should subtract the total price in the footer when clicked (decrease the price in the footer).

--	Click on “Subtract” button when does not have any order for this product
+-	Click on “Subtract” button when does not have any order for this product.

--	Validate the Text field (number of products ordered) in the product card when clicking on “Add” button => should increase in 1 by 1 the quantity of products ordered
+-	Validate the Text field which contains the number of products ordered in the product card when clicking on “Add” button => should increase in 1 by 1 the quantity of products ordered.

--	Validate the Text field (number of products ordered) in the product card when clicking on “Subtract” button => should decrease in 1 by 1 the quantity of products ordered
+-	VValidate the Text field which contains the number of products ordered in the product card when clicking on “Subtract” button => should decrease in 1 by 1 the quantity of products ordered.

--	Click on “FECHA A CONTA, ZÉ” when total price is less then R$35,00
+-	Click on “FECHA A CONTA, ZÉ” when total price is less then R$35,00 ==> It is NOT allowed.

--	Click on “FECHA A CONTA, ZÉ” when total price is R$35,00
+-	Click on “FECHA A CONTA, ZÉ” when total price is R$35,00.

--	Click on “FECHA A CONTA, ZÉ” when total price is R$35,01
+-	Click on “FECHA A CONTA, ZÉ” when total price is R$35,01.

--	Place order in all categories, follows the categories: o	Todos o	Balas & Doces o	Cervejas
+-	Navigate for all categories, follows the categories: o	Todos o	Balas & Doces o	Cervejas